256dpi/jsonapi/README.md

 **An extensible JSON API implementation for Go.**

 Package [`jsonapi`](http://godoc.org/github.com/gonfire/jsonapi) provides structures and methods to implement JSON API compatible APIs.
-The library can be used with any framework or http library and ships with a built-in bridging for the native http standard library.
-The [`adapter`](http://godoc.org/github.com/gonfire/jsonapi/adapter) package provides additional bridging for the [echo](http://github.com/labstack/echo) framework.
+The library can be used with any framework and is built on top of the standard Go http library.

 # Usage